Global Impact: F&ES Students Scatter

 The geographic reach and range of projects reflects the multidisciplinary scope of the School itself.

 “Our students are all over the world, making a global impact,” said Alyssa Student, assistant director of the F&ES Office of Career and Professional Development.

 Thirty-two percent of students will be traveling abroad, including 11 who will spend their summers in Africa.
 Those working in the U.S. will be scattered across 25 different states, including nearly a dozen in the Rocky Mountain West.

 Seventeen percent will conduct independent research, including projects examining energy access in Kenya, community-based forestry in Chihuahua, Mexico, and “moral ecologies” at the Bears Ear National Monument, a federal monument in Utah emerging as a hotspot in the national debate over public lands.

-Travel plans are illustrated in an interactive map produced by the Career Development Office.
-The map, which can be viewed here, is a useful resource for documenting student interests and future research opportunities, said Ladd Flock, director of the CDO.
+Travel plans are illustrated in an interactive map produced by the Office of Career and Professional Development.
+The map, which can be viewed here, is a useful resource for documenting student interests and future research opportunities, said Ladd Flock, director of the CPD.

 Note: Yale School of the Environment (YSE) was formerly known as the Yale School of Forestry & Environmental Studies (F&ES).
 News articles posted prior to July 1, 2020, refer to the School's name at that time.